 This classic gluten free red velvet cake is everything you remember red velvet to be.
 Moist and tender, lightly chocolate cake that is my go-to recipe whenever I want to please chocolate and non-chocolate lovers alike!

-What's so great about this gluten free red velvet cake
+What's special about this gluten free red velvet cake

 Is it age that gives us an appreciation for chocolate?
 I never would have thought so, until I started serving cake to small children.
 But it seems, given the choice, little kids will always pick vanilla cake over chocolate.